Chapter 10. Use of University Property, Rooms, and Spaces

 - A University organization with a reservation has the right to the room or space for the time covered by the reservation.
 Any University organization or faculty member, staff member, or student using or occupying the room or space without a reservation must yield control of the room or space in time to permit a University organization with a reservation to begin using the room or space promptly at the beginning of its reserved time.

-- Reservations are not required but are strongly encouraged.
+- Except as provided within Chapter 13, reservations are not required but are strongly encouraged.
 A University organization or faculty member, staff member, or student planning to use a room or space without a reservation may find the facility locked or in use by another University organization.

 Sec.
 10–202.
 Application

 - All University organizations wishing to reserve an outdoor space will apply through a process prescribed by the dean of students.

 - Registered student organizations wishing to reserve a general purpose classroom will apply through a process prescribed by the dean of students.

 - Individual faculty and staff members using space for academic or administrative purposes, registered faculty and staff organizations, and academic and administrative units wishing to reserve a general purpose classroom will apply through a process prescribed by the registrar.

 - Reservations for rooms and spaces controlled by academic or administrative units other than the registrar and the dean of students will be made through the unit that controls the room or space.
 Rooms and spaces controlled by other units include special use facilities, residential conference centers, athletic facilities, classrooms that are not general purpose classrooms, many conference rooms, reception areas, and other specialized rooms and spaces and may be subject to special rules.
 Academic and administrative units are encouraged to make the rules and procedures for reserving rooms and spaces, and a list of the rooms and spaces that may be reserved, readily available on a website, flyer, or pamphlet, available at the unit’s office.